 - To make the shape of the heart as recognisable as possible, choose a diamond of 1 carat or larger.

-While only making up a small portion within the diamond market, a heart shaped diamond engagement ring is still a special choice, favourited by those who prioritise symbolism.
+While only making up a small portion within the diamond market, a heart-shaped diamond engagement ring is still a special choice, favorited by those who prioritize symbolism.

 What Else You Should Know About These Popular Diamond Shapes and Cuts?